GCweigenberg/Deep-Learning-challenge/README.md

 Data Preprocessing:
   What variable(s) are the target(s) for your model?
+  The target variables are whether a campaign is successful or not.
   What variable(s) are the features for your model?
+  The features are the income the campaign received in relation to their asking amount.
   What variable(s) should be removed from the input data because they are neither targets nor features?
+  Variables that should be removed include special_considerations, organization, affiliation, etc.
 Compiling, Training, and Evaluating the Model:
   1) How many neurons, layers, and activation functions did you select for your neural network model, and why?
        My final optimization contained three hidden layers, two with "relu" activation functions and one "sigmoid, in addition to one output layer with a sigmoid activation function.